barebonesnetwork/barebonesnetwork.github.io/README.md

 The repo for the BareBones Network.

 The purpose of the BareBones Network is to create a large network that replicates the very early days of the Internet.
 This repo contains the source code for the entire network.

+If you would like to try it out, you can go [here.](barebonesnetwork.github.io)